eudoxia0/docparser/README.md

 ## CFFI Documentation

-Additionally, docparser custom subclasses to represent the documentation of [CFFI][cffi] definitions:
+Additionally, docparser has custom subclasses to represent the documentation of [CFFI][cffi] definitions:

 * Foreign functions ([`defcfun`][defcfun]).